 - Forward aerial: It’s super risky, especially off-stage (so don’t go off-stage to use this move).
 Use forward air as an infrequent landing option.

-There’s two moves you should never use when training the Ice Climbers.
+There are two moves you should never use when training the Ice Climbers.
 First up is down air.
 It’s rather weak, and if the Ice Climbers use it too close to the ground, they’ll suffer a large landing lag penalty.
 The other move to avoid is the Ice Climbers’ up special, Belay.
 Only use it to recover, and never as an attack!
-As a final note, if you’re new to competitive amiibo training and want to learn more about it, be sure to read our introduction guide tailored for new trainers!
+As a final note, if you’re new to competitive amiibo training and want to learn more about it, be sure to read our introduction guide tailored to new trainers!

 If you would like to read more amiibo training guides, please follow this link.